SoftwareHeritage/swh-web/docs/developers-info.rst

     * :mod:`swh.web.config`: holds the SWH configuration for the web applications.
     * :mod:`swh.web.doc_config`: utility module used to extend the sphinx configuration when building the documentation.
-    * :mod:`swh.web.manage`: Django management module for developpers.
+    * :mod:`swh.web.manage`: Django management module for developers.
     * :mod:`swh.web.urls`: module that holds the whole URI scheme of all the web applications.
     * :mod:`swh.web.wsgi`: WSGI module to use when deploying the web applications